2010 Northumbria Police manhunt: Inquest

 On 13 July an inquest was opened and adjourned into Moat's death in Newcastle upon Tyne.
 The coroner declared the cause of death was a gunshot wound to the head.
 A senior IPCC investigator told the inquest that during the final confrontation, Moat had been shot by two officers from West Yorkshire Police with Taser guns in an apparent attempt to prevent Moat from killing himself, although, at that time, it was still not clear whether the Tasers were fired before or after Moat turned his gun on himself.
 The IPCC stated to the inquest that the type of Taser used was a long-range XREP Taser, which operates without wires.
 A Home Office spokesman said the XREP Tasers were "currently subject to testing by the Home Office Scientific Development Branch".

 In September 2010, it was found that Pro-Tect Systems, the company that had supplied the Tasers, had breached its licence by supplying the "experimental" weapons directly to the police.
-Home Secretary Theresa May subsequently revoked the firm's licence after confirming that the Tasers were never officially approved for use.
+The Home Secretary, Theresa May, subsequently revoked the firm's licence after confirming that the Tasers were never officially approved for use.
 On 1 October 2010, former policeman Peter Boatman, a director of Pro-Tect systems, was found dead at his home.
 The incident was treated by police as a presumed suicide; they referred the matter to the coroner.
 A colleague of Boatman was reported as saying that he was a "proud man" who had felt "ashamed" at the recent developments.

 In September 2011 an inquest jury returned a verdict of suicide.
 The IPCC then issued a report clearing the police of wrongdoing in firing a Taser at Moat.